pepegar/courses-and-presentations/slides-md/app/04-sessions-and-cookies.md

     username = request.form["username"]
     password = request.form["password"]

     # Now, do whatever you want with user and password, for example, create a
     # new session for the user
 ```

-# Adding login to our users backoffice
+# Adding login to Twitter for dogs!

-\begin{exampleblock}{Adding login to our user's backoffice}
+\begin{exampleblock}{Adding login to Twitter for dogs!}
-Let's add login functionality to our user's backoffice!
+Let's add login functionality to Twitter for dogs!!
 \end{exampleblock}

 # Sessions